Ivan Vostorgov: Time in Tiflis

 In 1897 he took up a role as a religious teacher at the 1st Tiflis Girls' Gymnasium of Grand Duchess Olga Feodorovna and rector of the school's house church in the name of Saint Equal-to-the-Apostles Princess Olga.
 In 1898 he became a religious teacher at the 1st Tiflis Men's Classical Gymnasium.

-In 1900, in the Tiflis area populated by sectarians, three parochial schools were opened with his active participation, in which up to three hundred people studied.
+In 1900, in the Tiflis area populated by dissidents, three parochial schools were opened with his active participation, in which up to three hundred people studied.
 Soon the number of schools increased to eight.
 In addition, he participated in the establishment of a department of the Society of Zealots of Russian Historical Education in the city in memory of Emperor Alexander III.
 In december of 1900 he became the diocesan's observer of parochial schools and literacy schools.
 Over the next three years, under his leadership, the number of schools in the diocese doubled.
 The number of students reached five hundred in a few months, 20% of whom were children of sectarians.